ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-021719.md

         - If no one reports any issues with LLVM 7 after some undetermined period of time, make it the recommended default
         - Drop LLVM 3.9.1 support as we only support 3 major LLVM versions at a time.

-    If you'd be willing to give LLVM 7 a try, [drop @SeanTAllen a line](mailto:sean@monkeysnatchbanana.com) and he'll let you know when we are ready for testing.
+    If you'd be willing to give LLVM 7 a try, Sean T. Allen a line and he'll let you know when we are ready for testing.

 ## News and Blog Posts